fabiangreffrath/woof/README.md

  * Support for up to 5 mouse buttons and up to 12 joystick buttons has been added.
  * Keyboard and mouse bindings for prev/next weapon have been added (bound to buttons 4 and 5, resp. the mouse wheel), joystick bindings for strafe left/right have been added (bound to buttons 5 and 6), joystick bindings for prev/next weapon have been added (prev weapon bound to button 3), joystick bindings for the automap and the main menu have been added.
- * Key and button bindings may be cleared in the respective menu using the <kbd>DEL</kbd> key.
+ * Key and button bindings may be cleared in the respective menu by using the <kbd>DEL</kbd> key.
  * Movement keys are bound to the WASD scheme by default.
  * Menu control by mouse has been disabled.

 ## Bug fixes

  * The famous "3-key door opens with only two keys" bug has been fixed with a compatibility flag.
- * A crash that happened when returning from the menu before a map was loaded has been fixed.
+ * A crash when returning from the menu before a map was loaded has been fixed.
  * A crash when loading a trivial single subsector map has been fixed.
  * A crash when playing back too short demo lumps (e.g. sunlust.wad) has been fixed.
  * A crash when the attack sound for the Lost Soul is missing has been fixed (e.g. ludicrm.wad MAP05).